-- Pricing appropriate to the level of risk underwritten and in line with community rating requirements. - Reserving control, with effective claims management to reduce exposure to large claims.
+- Pricing appropriate to the level of risk underwritten and in line with community rating requirements. - Reserving control, with effective claims management to reduce exposure to large claims. - Monitoring indicators of inflation and pricing.

 The Board has responsibility for monitoring the effectiveness of these risk mitigation techniques and in doing so relies on reasonable assurance provided by: